lucaslago/instagram-buddy/README.md

 # Motivation
-On 1st of June **Instagram** changed its policy so in order to searching for a hashtag as a third party provider requires to enter an Instagram login/pass.
+On 1st of June **Instagram** changed its policy so in order to search for a hashtag as a third party provider the entry of an Instagram login/pass is required.
 This policy change broke a few websites that used to consume that API directly from the client (browser).

 Since it's been a while since i've been wanting to do some web scraping using NodeJS, I decided to create this small API in order